Genital HerpesSkip to the navigation

 You are most likely to spread herpes when you have a herpes sore or blister.
 But many people have time periods (a week before and a week after an outbreak) when they can still spread the virus even though they don't have symptoms.

 And some people spread the infection because they don't realize that they have a herpes sore.
 Or they may have different symptoms, such as painful urination, that they don't realize are part of an outbreak.

 Most people never have any symptoms or have ones that are so mild they don't recognize them.
 But some people have painful and bothersome symptoms.

 Sometimes the symptoms are confused with other common problems, like yeast infections or vaginosis.

 The first herpes outbreak tends to last the longest and be the most severe.
 Symptoms of the first outbreak may include:

-and muscle aches.
-These symptoms usually get better within a
+- Flu-like symptoms,such as fever, headache, and muscle aches.
+These symptoms usually get better within a week.

 When genital herpes symptoms appear, it's usually 2 to 14 days after a person is exposed to the virus.

 And sometimes people get their first symptoms months or even years after being infected.